 Below you’ll find the top ten rules for each of the ten categories of design, assembled in an easy-to-remember acronym, Color C.R.A.Y.O.N.
 T.I.P.

 Digital Humanities.
+Data & Visualisation.
+Information Architecture and Prototyping.
 Presentation & Visual Information.
-Information Architecture and Prototyping.
-Data & Visualisation.
+Time Planners.
+Writing.
 Elcohslibrary.
-Clouds.
 Tools for innovation.
 9 Figures of Speech that Will Make You More Creative.
 If you haven’t ever paid attention to the scores of figures of speech out there (like metaphors, puns, and similes), you might want to take a moment to review the list.

 If you find yourself in a creativity slump, a good place to turn to are the figures of speech.
 Creative advertisers make effective use of them to make their designs more engaging.
 You’ll find that the more you employ figures of speech to your visual communications, the more visually interesting and creative they will become.
 Here are nine examples to give you sense for how visual figures of speech are fantastic creativity tools.
 Visual Irony: Juxtaposing two ideas that communicate opposite ideas.
-Visual Synecdoche: Referring to a whole by its part or a part by its whole.
-Visual Simile: Comparing two things or ideas, usually by saying “like” or “as.”
-Visual Personification: Imposing human-like characteristics on inanimate objects.
-Visual Metaphor: Using a completely unrelated thing or idea to explain a concept.
 Designing to Inform and Delight: Drawing Inspiration from Milton Glaser.
 Good visual communicators reach into the depths of culture and listen to its heartbeat.